cirosantilli/algorithm-cheat/bibliography.md

 ## Free

+- <https://github.com/OpenGenus/cosmos> similar to this with more algorithms, but where are the tests?

 - <http://algs4.cs.princeton.edu/home/>, which has lots GPL Java source.
 This kind soul has put the source up on GitHub: <https://github.com/aistrate/AlgorithmsSedgewick>

 - <http://www3.cs.stonybrook.edu/~algorith/>.
 Links to tons of open source algorithm implementations that solve many problems.
 Each algorithm has a rating, and algorithms are all classified.